sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 If these defaults are not what you need then you can use the ``getMockBuilder(string $type)`` method to customize the test double generation using a fluent interface.

+.. admonition:: Deprecation: ``getMockBuilder()`` is deprecated

+   As of PHPUnit 10.1, the ``getMockBuilder()`` is soft-deprecated, meaning its declaration is annotated with ``@deprecated`` so that IDEs and static analysis tools can warn about its usage.

+   Starting with PHPUnit 11, using the ``getMockBuilder()`` method will trigger a deprecation warning.
+The method will be removed in PHPUnit 12.

 By default, all methods of the original class are replaced with an implementation that returns an automatically generated value that satisfies the method's return type declaration (without calling the original method).